juliangav/www.julian.is/_posts/2016-10-25-smashingconf-barcelona-2016-day-1.md

 <h3>My Takeaway</h3>
 There's a science to animation and I'm going head first into the 12 principles of Animation by Disney that Val referenced.

 Cubic bezier has always been a bit of a mystery to me.
 But from Val's talk, it's simply the manual way of creating animations in comparison to the defaults that CSS comes with; you have more control over the specifics.
 Motivated to look into this a bit more since I've recently been doing A/B testing on animations and their impact on conversions.
-The tool reference, <a href="http://cubic-bezier.com" target="_blank">cubic-bezier.com</a> seems like an awesome starting point.
+The tool reference, <a href="http://cubic-bezier.com" target="_blank" rel="noopener">cubic-bezier.com</a> seems like an awesome starting point.

 <h2>Jessica Svendsen - Designing for Display</h2>
-<a href="https://twitter.com/jessicasvendsen" target="_blank">@jessicasvendsen</a> / <a href="http://jessicasvendsen.com" target="_blank">jessicasvendsen.com</a>
+<a href="https://twitter.com/jessicasvendsen" target="_blank" rel="noopener">@jessicasvendsen</a> / <a href="http://jessicasvendsen.com" target="_blank" rel="noopener">jessicasvendsen.com</a>

 <ul>
 	<li>"I am interested in imperfections, quirkiness, insanity, unpredictability.
 That’s what we really pay attention to anyway.”</li>